ahamedali95/JSpractice/ReactFundamentals/notes.md

 #### Declarative Language

-React follows declarative programming so that programmers do not have to specify on how to do DOM manipulation, rather programmers provide what the page should look like and React automatically DOM manipulation for us.
+React follows declarative programming so that programmers do not have to specify on how to do DOM manipulation, rather programmers provide what the page should look like and React automatically does DOM manipulation for us.

 ### What is JSX?